mhvue/Book-Sleuth/README.md

 * New York Times API that is updated often to show top 5 books

 ## To Do:
-* Add image of book to The Reading List
-* Remove the "Add Book" button once in the Reading List
+* Minor style to fix display of Bestsellers and images in Reading List

 ## Inspiration:
 This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.